What size are your Doodles?

 May I visit the kennel to meet my puppy and its parents?

-We do however, take lots of pictures and videos of every puppy and the parents and post to our social media pages.
-This gives you a really good idea of colors and temperament.
-And a live Facetime or Skype session with the puppy or parents is actually encouraged.
-All you have to do is ask.
+We also take lots of pictures and videos of every puppy and the parents and post to our social media pages.
+This gives you a really good idea of colors and temperament during the first 4 weeks when you can’t visit them yet.

 Can you ship the puppy and is it safe?

 Yes, we ship our puppies within the U.S. and to Vancouver, B.C.
 Shipping is $500 flat rate.
-And if you’re on the Exclusive Waiting List, shipping is free!
-That’s one of the perks you get for that list.
 If you live in another country and are interested in knowing if we can ship there, please contact us.
 We might be able to arrange something.

 Shipping is safe and much safer and easier for the puppy than traveling a long distance in a car.
 We have been shipping many puppies and all of them have arrived safe and secure to their new homes.